 How can I prepare for the concert?

-Get connected by joining LSO’s eNewsletter list and by following us on Facebook, Twitter, and Instagram.
+Get connected by joining LSO’s eNewsletter list and by following us on Facebook, Linkedin, and Instagram.
 On our website, read program notes and listen to our Spotify playlist for upcoming concerts.
 For a more in-depth conversation about each classical concert, watch LSO’s Pre-Concert Chats with Maestro Polochick and special guests, hosted by Nebraska Public Media.
-The chat for each classical concert is available to view online beginning the Thursday prior to the concert, and is also screened in the Steinhart Room 45 minutes before the concert begins.
+The chat for each classical concert is available to view online on our YouTube beginning the Monday prior to the concert and is also screened in the Steinhart Room 45 minutes before the concert begins.

 I can’t make it to the concert.
 What should I do with my tickets?